 Small class sizes

 Keeping our class size capped at 20 allows students to engage with faculty and program staff on a daily basis, an important component of First Year Seminars and Learning Communities.
 Building close relationships with faculty gives students confidence to take ownership of their own education and to advocate for their educational needs in the college setting.
-Being placed with the same 19 colleagues for the entirety of their semester, allows for connections to be made across disciplines, within the same cohort, as students develop intellectual and practical competencies in a brave space.
+Being in this community allows students to develop intellectual and practical competencies in a brave space.

 Verto’s courses are all designed around the exploration of an essential question, allowing students to interrogate some of the key issues facing society such as global interdependence, environmental sustainability, and issues of culture, race, and identity.
 Verto safeguards the pursuit of specific institutional learning objectives that map to the Core Curriculum requirements at our partner universities, while framing each course around questions as opposed to answers.
 This allows for the pursuit of HIPs such as Common Intellectual Experiences, Global Learning and Undergraduate Research in ways that invites students to contribute to knowledge rather than merely reproducing it.

 Every single Verto course involves time spent in the field.
 We prioritize Community Based Learning because we know that learning comes alive when students are able to pair theoretical concepts with their real-world applications.